The Woodard Report

 Intuit CEO Sasan Goodarzi Apologizes to Accountants During Fireside Chat

 Goodarzi’s apology was direct but left some attendees skeptical.
-“When we make a mistake, we own it,” he said, announcing that the ad would be fully withdrawn by the end of October.
+“And listen, when we make a mistake, we're gonna own up to it,” he said, announcing that the ad would be fully withdrawn by the end of October.
 However, many in the audience questioned whether this gesture was simply reactive or a genuine acknowledgment of accountants' value.
 Intuit’s initial response to the NATP’s concerns had already prompted the company to reassess its messaging, yet the lasting impact on Intuit’s relationship with accountants remains unclear.

 Words vs. Action: Support for Accountants in an AI-Driven Future?

 Beyond the apology, Goodarzi highlighted Intuit’s commitment to accountants as “essential partners” in the company’s mission to "power prosperity."
 Drawing on personal anecdotes, he described the positive role an accountant played in his family’s business during tough times.
-“Our mission is to empower accountants as essential advisors,” he stated.
+Goodarzi emphasized Intuit's commitment to empowering accountants, positioning them as critical partners in the company’s mission to 'power prosperity.
 However, some audience members remained unconvinced, perceiving the CEO’s statements as more rhetoric than reality.

 Goodarzi outlined Intuit’s vision of using AI to complement, rather than replace, the accountant’s role.
 The company’s recent $1 billion investment in AI infrastructure, he claimed, will enable “done-for-you” automation that liberates accountants from repetitive tasks.
 Streamlined tools for payroll, invoicing, and cash flow management were promised to allow accountants to focus on higher-value advisory roles.
 Despite these assurances, some accountants are taking a wait-and-see approach, concerned that automation might ultimately undermine their roles rather than support them.